allyourbankarebelongtous/pleb-vpn/README.md

 ## Install instructions:
 1. Exit to command line from the menu (you should be in directory /home/admin).
-2. From /home/admin, clone the repository:
+2. From /home/admin, clone the repository by copying and pasting the following command:
    `git clone https://github.com/allyourbankarebelongtous/pleb-vpn.git`
-3. Fix the permissions, run `sudo chmod -R 755 /home/admin/pleb-vpn`
+3. Fix the permissions, copy, paste into the command line, and run:
+   `sudo chmod -R 755 /home/admin/pleb-vpn`
-4. Run the install script `/home/admin/pleb-vpn/pleb-vpn.install.sh on`
+4. Run the install script by copying and pasting:
+   `/home/admin/pleb-vpn/pleb-vpn.install.sh on`

 Access Pleb-VPN from the menu and try it out!